NVlabs/FPSci/target/data-files/scene/readme.md

 One set of parameters controlled from within the `scene.Any` file is the initial spawn location and heading of the player.
 These are specified using the `frame` and `heading` fields of the `PlayerEntity`.

 * `frame` can be specified either as a full `CFrame` or as a position using a `Point3` type.
 If the frame is specified as a `CFrame` the rotation will be ignored in favor of `heading` as specified below
-* `heading` is a float specifying the distance to rotate from the "initial" position (in degrees, counter clockwise)
+* `heading` is a float specifying the distance to rotate from the "initial" position (in radians, counter clockwise, specified in the range 0-2π)
 * `model` is a pointer to a 3D model type for the player specified elsewhere in the `scene.Any` file
 * `collisionSphere` is a `Sphere` specified as a radius (in meters) for the geometry to use to detect collisions